 The altitude and the clay and chalk soil composition bestow freshness and elegance upon the wine that, alongside power, harmony and longevity, have made this Castello di Ama cru an unparalleled jewel in the crown of international winemaking.

 The Chianti Classico Gran Selezione Castello di Ama Vigneto La Casuccia is made from Sangiovese grapes (approximately 85%) with the addition of Merlot.
-Only a limited number of bottles are produced in exceptional vintages: 1997, 2001, 2004, 2006, 2007 and 2011.
+Only a limited number of bottles are produced in exceptional vintages.
 An intense wine with a complex and profound bouquet.
 Red berry aromas with tobacco, liquorice and mint nuances.
 Sublime opulence and elegance.
 This is a wine that ages spectacularly.

 Nestled on the slope of the hill parallel to the Bellavista vineyard, it is named after the village opposite.
 It was purchased by Castello di Ama in 1997.

 The area under vine extends across 14.7 hectares and faces S/SW at an average altitude between 420 and 508 metres above sea level.
 The soil composition is varied: rich in clay at low-lying altitudes and abundant in chalk and stones on the highest slopes.

 Sangiovese: 7.74 hectares planted in 1998 with 5,500 vines per hectare;